cocos/cocos-docs/en/advanced-topics/jsb-auto-binding.md

 ## Cocos Compilation Configuration

-Although we have generated the bindings after the above step, the Typescript layer can't be used directly because we still need to configure the generated bindings into the `CMakeLists.txt` file to be compiled with other C++ files, which is the last part of the `CMakeLists.txt` compilation configuration.
+Although we have generated the bindings after the above step, the TypeScript layer can't be used directly because we still need to configure the generated bindings into the `CMakeLists.txt` file to be compiled with other C++ files, which is the last part of the `CMakeLists.txt` compilation configuration.

 1. Open the `CMakeLists.txt` file and add the initial `ABCJSBBridge.h` and `ABCJSBBridge.cpp` to it, as well as the `jsb_cocos2dx_test_auto.h` and `jsb_cocos2dx_test_auto.cpp` files generated by the automatic bindings: